db47h/decimal/README.md

 Rounding happens after every operation in decimal and Eric's decimal in GDA mode (not in Go mode, which explains its speed).
 Rounding requires a decimal shift right, which translates to a division by 10**shift.
-Again for small shifts, binary representations are faster, but as precision gets higher.
-On decimal implementations, this translates to a memcpy and a divmod of the least significant Word.
+Again for small shifts, binary representations are faster, but degrades even faster as precision gets higher.
+On decimal implementations, this operation is quite fast since it translates to a memcpy and a divmod of the least significant Word.

 This explains why decimal's performace degrades slower than Eric's decimal-GDA as precision increases, and why Eric's decimal in Go mode is so fast (no